 Fuel your body with the right food for a serious study session

 When deadlines loom it can be tempting to resort to quick dinner fixes.
 Such as eating Nutella straight from the jar.
 But that’s not going to help you with your deadline stress, or your body.

-So before you do something you’ll regret, here are our recommendations for the top 10 foods that’ll help you successfully tackle your deadlines.
+So before you eat something you’ll regret, here are our recommendations for the top 10 foods that will help you successfully tackle your deadlines:

 Perfect in a salad!
 Spinach contains folate that produces dopamine, which has been proved to help with relaxation and distressing.